-Ms. Ng Sui Chun, aged 65, is the finance director of the Company and one of the founders of the Group.
+Ms. Ng Sui Chun, aged 66, is the finance director of the Company and one of the founders of the Group.
 She also holds directorship in all subsidiaries of the Group.
-Ms. Ng has been actively involved in the management of the daily operations of the Group for over 40 years and is responsible for the implementation of corporate policies, particularly in the area of finance and administration of the Group.
+Ms. Ng. has been actively involved in the management of the daily operations of the Group for over 41 years and is responsible for the implementation of corporate policies, particularly in the area of finance and administration of the Group.
 She also actively participates in charitable activities, including being the chairman of the Aberdeen Women Compassion Association, a committee member of the Association for the Elders of Aberdeen, a member of Zhongshan Overseas Women Association and a committee member of The Tung Wah Group of Hospitals Aberdeen District Committee.
 Ms. Ng is the wife of Mr. Wong Man Kit, the mother of Mr. Wong Ling Sun, Vincent and Ms. Wong Wai Sum, May.
 She is also the sister-in-law of Mr. Wong Man Chiu.
+She also holds directorship in three substantial shareholders as defined under Part XV Disclosure of Interests of SFO, namely Skyblue, Metro Success and JETSUN.

-Mr. Chan Man Chun, MBA, aged 52, is the CEO and Executive Director.
+Mr. Chan Man Chun, MBA, aged 53, is the CEO and Executive Director.
 Mr. Chan is actively involved in the overall business operations and is responsible for the formulation and implementation of the corporate strategies of the Group.
 He graduated from The Hong Kong Polytechnic University and holds a master degree in business administration (MBA) from Brighton University.
 Mr. Chan is a spokesperson of the Hong Kong Scheduled (GMB) Licensee Association.
-He is also the chairman of the Southern District Football Club and the chairman of Southern District Recreation & Sports Association.
+He is also a member of the Secretary for Home Affairs Major Sports Events Committee, a chairman of the Southern Youth Programme Committee, the Southern District Football Club and the Southern District Recreation & Sports Association.
 He joined the Group in July 1989 and was appointed as CEO on 1 April 2005.

-Ms. Wong Wai Sum, May, BBA (HRM), MA (TranspPol & Plan), MIHRM (HK), CMILT, aged 40, is the daughter of Mr. Wong Man Kit and Ms. Ng Sui Chun, the sister of Mr. Wong Ling Sun, Vincent and the niece of Mr. Wong Man Chiu.
+Ms. Wong Wai Sum, May, BBA (HRM), MA (TranspPol & Plan), MIHRM (HK), CMILT, aged 41, is the daughter of Mr. Wong Man Kit and Ms. Ng Sui Chun, the sister of Mr. Wong Ling Sun, Vincent and the niece of Mr. Wong Man Chiu.
+She also holds directorship in three substantial shareholders as defined under Part XV Disclosure of Interests of SFO, namely Skyblue, Metro Success and JETSUN.
 She joined the Group in September 2003.
 Ms. Wong is the human resources and deputy finance director of the Company and is responsible for the human resources and financial management of the Group.
 Prior to joining the Group, Ms. Wong worked for a leading international airline company.
 She holds a master of arts degree in transport policy and planning from The University of Hong Kong and a bachelor of business administration degree (major in human resources management) from Simon Fraser University in Canada.
 She received a certificate of international division program in Japanese language and Asian studies in Waseda University in Japan.
 She has been a chartered member of CILT in Hong Kong and an ordinary member of the Hong Kong Institute of Human Resources Management since 2005.
 Ms. Wong was appointed as Executive Director on 30 September 2011.
 She also holds directorship in a subsidiary of the Group.